 Cruise/Yacht Ship Worker

 Cruising isn’t for everyone, but working on a cruise ship might be your ticket to a travel job.
 It can be long hours, but you get to travel relatively in style.
-The camadarie among the crew can be great fun, and you will have at least some free time to check out the sights.
+The camaraderie among the crew can be great fun, and you will have at least some free time to check out the sights.
 Plus I’ve heard rumours about the parties…

-On a smaller scale you can work abroad on yachts, travelling through all sorts of different places but commonly in the mediterranean.
+On a smaller scale, you can work abroad on yachts, travelling through all sorts of different places but commonly in the Mediterranean.
 There are different levels of positions, from Captain to stewards, and all sorts of different size yachts you can work on.
 It’s a great way to spend at least a summer of travel!

 Companies like Busabout, TravelTalk or Contiki always need tour guides to lead groups all over the world.
 As a travel job, being a tour guide can be a really fun option.
-If you love showing people round and are comfortable being “on” most (all!) of the time, and can think on your feet to deal with any issues then being a tour guide could be a great travel job.
-Smaller companies may be easier to break into to begin with as well.
+If you love showing people around and are comfortable being “on” most (all!) of the time, and can think on your feet to deal with any issues then being a tour guide could be a great travel job.
+Smaller companies may be easier to break into, to begin with as well.

 If you don’t want to work for someone else, you could set up your own tours of a place you know well.
 If you’re an expat somewhere and you see a gap in the market for walking tours, food tours, haunted tours, etc, then set up your own travel job!

 Working as a flight attendant often means long hours and short stopovers.
-However, on my travels I’ve met a fe flight attendants who really made the most of the time they had in each country they went to.
+However, on my travels I’ve met a few flight attendants who really made the most of the time they had in each country they went to.
 It must be tiring, but visiting countries all over the world and getting to travel so much would be worth it!